 Getting the full picture

 Data pipelines are usually siloed from your applicative flows in distributed systems.
-However, though they may be detached in your architecture, you need visibility into frameworks like Databricks to test, monitor and understand how the entire flow comes together.
+However, though the data pipelines may be detached in your architecture, you need visibility into frameworks like Databricks to test, monitor and understand how the entire flow comes together.
 With Helios you can see how a trace propagates through all the components of your application, including notebooks, giving you full visibility into how these components work together and enabling you to take actions based on those insights.